Published by Jeremy. Last Updated on August 9, 2023.

 One of the reasons for this was that it seemed like a register would open, people would rush over to fill the new line, the staff would take a few orders, and walk away which left the next guest scratching their head on what is going on.

-In any event, a 16 oz can of beer will run about $8.50, a bottle of water about $3.50, and soda about $4.50.
-But the limited options mean you should really plan on pre-gaming hard at Southern Tier, Burgatory, or even Tequila Cowboy before you come in as there are a number of better options at cheaper prices just a stone's throw away.
+In any event, 19.2 ounce (craft) and 24 ounce cans of beer (domestic) will run about $12, a domestic draft about $9, a 1L bottle of water about $6, and soda about $5.00.
+But the limited options mean you should really plan on pre-gaming hard at Southern Tier, Mike's Beer Bar, Voodoo, Burgatory, or even Tequila Cowboy before you come in as there are a number of better options at cheaper prices just a stone's throw away.

 Then there are the toilet issues.